If you would like to discover more about coaching and training as a coach, do come along to one of our free upcoming virtual open events or webinars.

 Most rewarding have been my clients’ ‘lightbulb moments’, when they become aware of something for the first time and go on to make a change as a result of it, perhaps it even changes their life.
 My most challenging task and possibly still work in progress has been identifying a niche for my coaching - when I’m truly happy coaching any professional in business!

-Our sincerest thanks to Suzanne for sharing her story with us.
+Our sincerest thanks to Suzanne for sharing her story of coach training with us.